Working together with Eyre Peninsula farmers to manage mallee seeps

 Ways to get involved

 Farmers will be invited to see the trials sites near Kimba, Rudall and Lock throughout the project.
-The trial demonstrations are expected to take place in February/March, winter and spring 2021; and in autumn 2022.
+The next trial demonstrations are expected to take place in autumn 2022.

 If you would like to be kept informed about the trial demonstrations and other project activities, you can contact: